Last updated: February 10, 2026

 Instead of Disney World, Try SeaWorld Orlando or Busch Gardens Tampa

-Disney magic is real—but so are the long lines and massive crowds.
+Disney magic is real, but so are the long lines and massive crowds.
 If you’re still craving theme park thrills, try SeaWorld Orlando or Busch Gardens Tampa.
+We also have a guide on free things to do in Orlando that you can try too!

 Why it’s a better spring break idea: Both parks offer exciting rides and animal encounters with far fewer crowds.
 SeaWorld focuses on marine life, while Busch Gardens blends wildlife with adrenaline-pumping roller coasters.